 There is an indicator light on the rear of the door near the window.

-d (Unlock): Press to unlock the doors.
+(Unlock): Press to unlock the doors.

 When pressed, a beep sounds.
-If the door is closed, the light blinks twice.
-If the door is open, the light flashes.
+If the door is closed, the indicator light flashes twice.
+If the door is open, the indicator light flashes.

 (Lock): Press to lock the doors.